frederic-perez/AmE-dictionary/dictionary.md

 __harrowing__ _A harrowing oddyssey._
 __heartland__ _The nation's heartlande._
 __hector__ _v_ _Chávez hectored the United States often._
+__hinterland__ /ˈhɪntəland/ The remote areas of a country away from the coast or the banks of major rivers.
+(From German, from hinter 'behind’ + Land 'land’.) _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds. _The hinterland of southern Italy._
 __hog__ _n_ _Slang_ A big, heavy motorcycle. _v_ _Informal_ To take more than one's share of: _Don't hog the couch._
 __homie__ _Homies for life._
 __hooky__ _A kid playing hooky._